-Isle Royale National Park's Artist-in-Residence program provides professional artists, working in all mediums, the opportunity to become a part of a long-established tradition of artists in our National Parks.
+Isle Royale's Artist-in-Residence program provides professional artists, working in all mediums, the opportunity to become part of a long-established tradition of artists in our national parks.

-Today's artists continue to document the landscapes of the National Parks with contemporary approaches and techniques, drawing upon the site's scenic, natural, and cultural elements for inspiration.
-These artists translate the park's purpose - as a place of pleasure and preservation - into pieces that bring other people new insights, enjoyment, and understanding.
+Today's artists continue to document the landscapes of our national parks with contemporary approaches and techniques, drawing upon the site's scenic, natural, and cultural elements for inspiration.
+These artists translate the park's purpose, as a place of pleasure and preservation, into artwork that bring people new insights, enjoyment, and understanding.

-The program provides three or four artists a two to three week immersion in Isle Royale's wilderness environment each season.
-This immersion provides time for the artist to connect to the many moods that only a Northwoods wilderness can provide.
+Each summer, this program provides three to four artists a two to three week immersion in Isle Royale's wilderness environment.
+This immersion provides time for the artist to connect to the many moods that only a north woods wilderness can provide.

 Complimentary transportation to the park is provided on the National Park Service vessel Ranger III, a 165-foot ship operating out of Houghton, Michigan.
 Artists are expected to arrive in Houghton the day before the ferry departs in order to acquire supplies, load materials and supplies aboard the Ranger III, and check over any last minute details with the Artist-in-Residence Coordinator.

 The park offers the use of the rustic Dassler Cabin at a scheduled time from mid-June through early September.
 This cabin is on Scoville Point, about two miles by boat or trail from the park's major entrance point, Rock Harbor.
 The park also offers a canoe for the artist to use.

 Application Open Period: January 2 - February 16